pratikbin/perform-asdf/README.md

 - Read plugin docs for more configurations like java plugin required shell initilization read more
 <https://github.com/halcyon/asdf-java#java_home>

-- must add `. .asdf/asdf.sh` in run to use asdf installed plugins unless you want to use default versions that come with runner
+- must add `. .asdf/asdf.sh` in `run` step to use asdf installed plugins unless you want to use default versions that come with runner